History of slavery in Michigan

-The History of slavery in Michigan includes the pro-slavery and anti-slavery efforts of the state's residents prior to the ratification of the Thirteenth Amendment to the United States Constitution in 1865.
+The history of slavery in Michigan includes the pro-slavery and anti-slavery efforts of the state's residents prior to the ratification of the Thirteenth Amendment to the United States Constitution in 1865.

 Slavery

 Slavery in Michigan began centuries ago with the French when they began to trade with indigenous people in the 16th century.
 Detroit was founded at the beginning of the 18th century, at which point the number of enslaved people began to be recorded.
-While the records are incomplete and therefore under-report the numbers, historian Marcel Trudel counted 523 Native American and 127 Black enslaved people, for a total of 650 people, from the 18th and early 19th century Detroit.
-The average life-span for enslaved Native Americans was 17.2 years, for Blacks, the average life span was 25.2 years.
+While the records are incomplete and therefore under-report the numbers, historian Marcel Trudel counted 523 Native American and 127 black enslaved people, for a total of 650 people, from the 18th and early 19th century Detroit.
+The average lifespan for enslaved Native Americans was 17.2 years; for blacks, the average life span was 25.2 years.

 About 10% of early Detroit's population was made up of indentured servants, who worked for five to seven years paying off the cost of their transportation to the New World or debts.
 Although they were free, their contracts could be bought and sold.

 Native Americans

-When fighting other Native Americans, the victors captured women and children and took them into their communities.
+When fighting other tribes, the victorious Native American tribe would capture the women and children and assimilate them into their communities.
 They also captured people to replace warriors who died in battle.
 They did not consider slaves their property, although slaves were used as gifts during negotiations and trade.
 Enslaved people were traded among other tribes.
 Subject to torture, many enslaved people had their ears cut off or their eyes gouged out.
 The children of enslaved indigenous people were not automatically classified as slaves.
 After years of submission and serial rape, some women rose to have social acceptance and their freedom.
 Slavery may have been a practice for hundreds of years before contact with Europeans.